Mamurooyiboluawhore/swagger/drf.md

 ```bash
     Pip install Django rest framework.
 ```
-These are the necessary packages you need to start up a simple DRF application
+These are the necessary packages you need to start up a simple django Restframework (DRF) application

 ## CREATE A SAMPLE APPLICATION
 After setting up your virtual environment (Venv), installing Django and Django rest framework within your virtual environment, you will need to start a new project.